 Since all batteries have a bare minimum Terminal Voltage that you should NEVER discharge below, we will need to assure that the Battery Bank never discharges below that point.
 The rule is to NEVER let a 12-volt string discharge below 11-volts or permanant damage WILL occur!
 So we will keep the batteries charged using two methods.
 First, the FREE method, and that is to use an array of Solar Panels combined with a Solar Charge Controller which will keep the battery bank topped off at between 13.5 and 14.4 volts.
 This keeps everything running and provides a charge (or re-charge) to the batteries whenever we have sunlight.
 More on that, later.

-Then if you still don't have a clear weather day, you can always resort to turning on the Backup Charger
+to recharge them.
+Then if you still don't have a clear weather day, you can always resort to turning

 Solar (PV) Panels:

 The primary source of power comes from an array of solar panels, also known as "PV" or Photo Voltaic cells.
-The panels I am using are flexible (Amorphouse) rather than the typical glass/fixed panels.
-Each strip has 22 cells and can produce a maximum of 128 watts.
+I started with the PVL-128 flexible (Amorphouse) panels rather than the typical glass/fixed panels.
+Each strip had 22 cells and can produce up to a maximum of 128 watts.
 They are 19-feet long and 16-inches wide and have an adhesive backing as they were intended to be installed in the troughs of metal roofing.